 In case you missed it, my old laundry wasn’t really a laundry at all — rather just some cabinetry along one wall of my garage.
-My garage is a dumping ground of things and where I make most of the DIYs so this would always spill into the ‘laundry’ section of my garage.
+My garage was a dumping ground of things and where I mad most of the DIYs so this would always spill into the ‘laundry’ section of my garage.
 It just wasn’t a nice place to be and it certainly didn’t create a great first impression if people entered my house through our side entrance.

 So I started planning and created this mood board of the look and feel I wanted to achieve.

 Once I had a clear idea of what needed to be done, I organised materials and trades and got started.
 Here’s a peek at the progress if you’re interested in looking back.

 Aaaaand here is my new look laundry!!

 - re-configuring the cabinetry and getting an additional cabinet made for around the washing machine so there is a full wall of in-built cabinetry rather than 2 sections with a washing machine in the middle